I am a storyteller.

-Her stories are richly textured audio journeys, a style informed by her work as a theatre and film actor and writer in the United States.
+With richly textured audio journeys, my style is informed by my work as in theatre and film in the United States.

-She also loves getting into the outdoors.
-As a treat to herself for completing a full month’s run at the Edinburgh Fringe in 2022, she tackled the West Highlands Way — a 96-mile walking trail in the Scottish Highlands.
-One of her favourite parts of walking is the people you meet on the trail.
+My happy place is the outdoors.
+In fact, as a treat to myself for completing a full month’s run at the Edinburgh Fringe in 2022, I tackled the West Highlands Way — a 96-mile walking trail in the Scottish Highlands.

 Good Little Church Girl